RobTillaart/AD5680/README.md

 Please file an issue on GitHub.

+### 0.4.0 Breaking change

+SPI mode is set to SPImode1 to be in line with AD5620 (tested) and AD5660.

 ### 0.3.0 Breaking change

 Version 0.3.0 introduced a breaking change to improve handling the SPI dependency.